 “What you do in the Lord is not in vain.
 You are not oiling the wheels of a machine that’s about to roll over a cliff.
 You are not restoring a great painting that’s shortly going to be thrown on the fire.
 You are not planting roses in a garden that’s about to be dug up for a building site.
 You are—strange though it may seem, almost as hard to believe as the resurrection itself—accomplishing something that will become in due course part of God’s new world.
 Every act of love, gratitude, and kindness; every work of art or music inspired by the love of God and delight in the beauty of his creation; every minute spent teaching a severely handicapped child to read or to walk; every act of care and nurture, of comfort and support, for one’s fellow human beings and for that matter one’s fellow nonhuman creatures; and of course every prayer, all Spirit-led teaching, every deed that spreads the gospel, builds up the church, embraces and embodies holiness rather than corruption, and makes the name of Jesus honored in the world—all of this will find its way, through the resurrecting power of God, into the new creation that God will one day make.”

-The treasure that make for heaven.
 Because the treasures of earth- that is, living in such a way that gets things for things sake…?
 Jim Carrey once said “I wish everyone could experience being rich and famous, so they’d see it wasn’t the answer to anything”.
-Now, it’s easy for him to say that because he’s rich and famous- right?
-But isn’t that the point?
-Wouldn’t he know exactly what it’s like because he is at the top?
-Madonna once said “My drive in life is from this horrible fear of being mediocre.
-And that’s always pushing me.
-Because even though I’ve become Somebody.
-I still have to prove that I’m Somebody.
-My struggle has never ended and it probably never will”.
-These are the people who, by all definitions as per societal standards, have… Made it.
-But they speak of a view of life from the top whereby they realise through experience: that’s not what life is about.
+Someone like a Jim Carrey are the people who- by all societal definitions – have made it.
+But they speak of a view of life from the top whereby they realise through experience that this is not what life is about.
 These are not the true treasures.
 I think when it’s all said and done, no one will get to the end of life and wishes that they had more things.
 At the twilight of life- will fame hold our hands? will fortune tell us everything will be okay?
 Will knowledge pat our head down?
 It seems to me that in the end, it’s the treasures that make for heaven- that of the love, care, and compassion around us- that will matter, and that will matter & carry on eternally.
 Donald Miller once said in his book “Scary Close” that “when the story of earth is told, all that will be remembered is the truth we exchanged.
 The vulnerable moments.
 The terrifying risk of love and the care we took to cultivate it.
 And all the rest, the distracting noises of insecurity and the flattery and the flashbulbs will flicker out like a turned-off television”.
 Where are we dedicating our life, time, and daydreams?
 In following money, materiality, fame as both means and ends?
 Jesus invites us into something far better and far bigger, and that which will make us truly come alive.
 Because the simply truth is: no one can serve two masters.
-No one can live a duel life of following Jesus and following mammon (and all that represents).

 Heart & Eyes: The Practical